How to Start Playing Magic: The Gathering on a Budget

 - Ask friends or local stores for bulk commons – Many stores give extras away to new players

-3. Focus on Budget Formats
+3. Budget Formats

-- Jumpstart – Quick, themed gameplay with minimal deckbuilding
+- Jumpstart – Quick, themed gameplay with minimal deckbuilding.

 Avoid formats like Standard or Modern if you're cost-sensitive—they rotate or require pricey staples to stay competitive.

-4. Buy Bulk Lots & Staples
+4. Buy Bulk Lots

 - 100-card bulk rare boxes

-- Budget staples like:
+Budget staples like:

 - Sol Ring